-this is excreted in the urine [4,6].
-Based on the presence of urea transporters (UT) in the thin descending limbs of the loops of Henle in superficial nephrons that have their bends deeper in the outer medulla [7], it is likely that much of this urea is reabsorbed in the inner MCD and added to the luminal fluid in the descending thin limbs of these nephrons via the A2 urea transporters (UT-A2) [8].
-See Figure I. Since the CDN has the same osmolality as that of plasma when vasopressin acts, i.e. 300 mosmol/kg H2O, the recycling of 600 mmol of urea will add an additional 2 L of daily urine flow in this nephron segment (600 mOsmol divided by 300 mosmol/kg H2O).
+voluted tubule (DCT) per day [5] and 400 mmol of urea are excreted in the urine [4,6] (see Figure I).
+Based on the presence of urea transporters (UT) in the thin descending limbs of the loops of Henle in superficial nephrons that have their bends deeper in the outer medulla (summarised in references [3] and [7]), it is likely that much of this urea is reabsorbed in the inner MCD and added to the luminal fluid in the descending thin limbs of these nephrons via the $A_2$ urea transporters (UT- $A_2$ ) [8,9].
+Since the CDN has the same osmolality as that of plasma when vasopressin acts, i.e. 300 mosmol/kg $H_2O$ , the recycling of 600 mmol of urea will add an additional 2 L of daily urine flow in this nephron segment (600 mosmol divided by the effective osmolality of plasma, which is its total osmolality minus the $P{urea}$ ).

-PHYSIOLOGY OF THE EXCRETION OF K
+PHYSIOLOGY OF THE EXCRETION OF K+

-Regulation of the excretion of K^+ takes place in the late cortical distal nephron (CDN), which includes the late distal convoluted tubule (DCT), the connecting segment and the CCD.
+Regulation of the excretion of $K^+$ takes place in the late cortical distal nephron (CDN), which includes the late distal convoluted tubule (DCT), the connecting segment and the CCD (summarized in reference [3]).
 There are two components to examine in this context.
-First, one must consider the driving force - the negative intraluminal charge - that leads to a high concentration of K^+ in the luminal fluid in the CDN.
+First, one must consider the driving force - the negative intraluminal charge - that leads to a high con-centration of $K^+$ in the luminal fluid in the CDN.
 Second, one must understand why the flow rate is high in the CDN.
 For the latter, there must be a large number of effective osmoles in the late DCT.
-These luminal effective osmoles are urea and the cations sodium (Na+), K+, ammonium (NH4+) and their attendant anions, which are usually chloride (Cl-) for the most part.
-Since urea is not reabsorbed in the CDN nor the outer MCD, there is a large quantity delivered to the inner MCD where it is reabsorbed with water.
+These luminal effective osmoles are urea, and the cations sodium (Na+), $K^+$ , ammonium (NH4+) and their attending anions, which are usually chloride (Cl-) for the most part.
+Since urea is not reabsorbed in the CDN or the outer MCD, there is a large quantity of urea delivered to the inner MCD where it is reabsorbed with water.

-Therefore, one cannot use the U/P{Osm} ratio to calculate the volume of fluid traversing the terminal CCD as we have done when calculating the TTKG.
-One overestimates the concentration of K+ in the luminal fluid in the CDN because the TTKG approach does not take account of the urea recycling which adds an extra 2 L of flow in this nephron segment each day.
+Therefore, one should not use the ratio U/POsm to calculate the volume of fluid traversing the terminal CCD, as we have done when calculating the TTKG.
+This overestimates the concentration of K+ in the luminal fluid in the CDN making the TTKG approach inadequate, as it does not take account of the urea recycling which adds an extra 2 L of flow in this nephron segment each day.